 The credit strength of the state universities in the program and the essentiality of and strong demand for the auxiliary services to the campuses are key factors supporting the Aa2 rating.
 All nine campuses host revenue-producing projects financed under this program.
-These institutions comprise an important sector of the Massachusetts higher education system and enrolled in aggregate over 41,000 full-time equivalent (FTE) students in fall 2016 (over 51,000 headcount).
+These institutions comprise an important sector of the Massachusetts higher education system and enrolled in aggregate an estimated 41,000 full-time equivalent (FTE) students in fall 2017 (roughly 51,000 headcount).

-Aggregate undergraduate enrollment declined modestly across the nine universities in fall 2016 (approximately -1%), reflecting regional demographic trends.
 Universities within the authority's oversight will remain challenged by the demographic forecasts for the number of future high school graduates in Massachusetts, as well as the very competitive higher education market.
-A sustained decline in housing occupancy across the system or an inability to generate sufficient net revenues to cover debt service could negatively pressure the Aa2 rating.
+Aggregate undergraduate enrollment declined modestly across the nine universities in fall 2016 and is estimated to be similar for fall 2017, reflecting regional demographic trends.

 The state universities, similar to most public universities across the US, will be challenged to adjust to longer-term slowed pace of revenue growth, including heightened public and political price sensitivity to increases in tuition, room, and board charges.
-Average combined tuition and fee charges at the state universities (average weighted by number of students at each campus) have steadily increased, with the academic year 2016 combined charges (tuition plus fees) up 5.1% over the prior year.
+Combined tuition and fee charges at the state universities have had steady increases, with the academic year 2017 combined student charges up 4% over the prior year.